What to Pack

 There are some things you cannot bring to Canada or will need to declare when you arrive, such as cash over CAD $10,000 and food or animal products.
 Refer to the Canada Border Services Agency’s guidelines for travelling to Canada.

 This list is recommended items for you to bring (and not to bring) as you prepare for your arrival to residence.

-*Please bring adequate clothing (e.g. indoor clothes, under-wears, pyjamas, etc.) for the 14-day quarantine, you’ll be able to access laundry services once you’re released from quarantine
+*Please bring adequate clothing (e.g. indoor clothes, under-wears, pyjamas, etc.) for the 7-day quarantine (if applicable), you’ll be able to access laundry services once you’re released from quarantine

 What we provide:

 - Bed with bedding (flat sheet, fitted sheet, pillow cases)

 - Locker and Lock (to store important documents and personal items)